Frequently Asked Questions for Alumni

 What are the dates?

-What types of programming will be included in the event?
+What types of programming will be included at the Reunion?

-Please check the “Agenda” section of the Reunion website for a high-level preview of the agenda.
+Please check the “Agenda” section of the Reunion website for a high-level Reunion activities preview.
 Once you have registered, you will be able to access a more detailed agenda in the Whova event app.
 Agenda activities are subject to change.

 How can I access the Whova event app?

-The Whova app will be available when registration for the Reunion launches.
+Details have been sent to registered Scholars.
 You can access Whova by registering for an account using the name and email that you used for your Reunion registration.
+If you must use a different email address for any reason, please email logistics@schwarzmanscholars10reunion.org.
 You can access Whova through the Google Play or Apple App stores, and you can also access Whova’s webapp here.
 Further information on logging into Whova can be found here.

 May I bring a plus-one, family, or an additional personal guest?